-This prize was created in memory of Catherine Medalia Johannet, a Medicine, Literature and Society major, CC’15, who tragically died in 2017.
+This prize was created by family and friends in memory of Catherine Medalia Johannet, a Medicine, Literature and Society major, CC’15.
 Consistent with Catherine’s interest in literature and its use in effecting change in society, this prize will be awarded annually to a Comparative Literature & Society or Medicine, Literature & Society major who has written a distinguished senior thesis that demonstrates the highest academic rigor, creativity and engagement with ethical questions.
 The winner will be chosen by a faculty committee consisting of the Director of Undergraduate Studies, the Director of the Medicine, Literature and Society major and two other faculty members associated with ICLS.

 The 2018 prize is awarded to 2 students:

 “#Criminal: Trump, Macron, and the Discourse of Deportability”

 an Instance of the Event Before the Multiplication of Labor”